human3/searchf/DEV.md

 TOTAL                            1022     15    99%
 ```

-## How to build and test searchf package from sources
+## How to build the package from sources

 WARNING: instructions below must be adapted according to platform